GaloisInc/BESSPIN-Tool-Suite/docs/base/targets.md

 ### Tool Flow ###

+Note that the AWS platform variant (Firesim vs Connectal) is determined based on the `binarySource`-`processor`-`osImage` selection.
+The mapping can be found in [setupEnv.json](../../fett/base/utils/setupEnv.json).

 - Firesim:
   - The files needed are the kernel modules `nbd.ko` and `xdma.ko`, the main Firesim binary `FireSim-f1`, the network switch binary `witch0`, and the libraries `libdwarf.so.1` and `libelf.so.1`.
 The document [buildFireSimBinaries.md](../AWS/buildFireSimBinaries.md) has the instructions of how to build these files.
   - The processor design has to be used to produce/synthesize the AWS bitstream, the AFI.